ofnode/of/README.md

 Limitations
 -----------

-<b>Arch Linux and Ubuntu only</b>.
-Dependencies are tied to AUR and Ubuntu for now.
+<b>Arch Linux and Ubuntu for now</b>.
+Dependencies are available only for these systems, but it is possible to compile it on any Linux distro.

 <b>No sound and video features</b>. openFrameworks uses closed-source FMOD and QuickTime libraries which are not acceptable for this project.